 18.1 Design of symbols shall be as simple as possible and details not essential for the understanding of safety message should be omitted.

-18.1.1 Examples of some safety symbols in common use are given in Annex A.
+18.1.1 Examples of some safety symbols in common use are given in Annex A. Design of safety symbols used in transportation of dangerous goods based on their classification which include explosives, gases, flammable liquids, flammable solids, oxidizing substances and organic peroxides, poisonous and infectious substances, radioactive substances, corrosive substances and other miscellaneous dangerous substances shall be as per IS 18149.

 NOTE ― If symbols shown in this standard do not cover a particular desired meaning, other symbol already standardized in other connection should be tried or text only should be used.